squarism/squarism.github.io/_posts/2024-05-05-a_network_in_rust_part_1.markdown

 }
 ```

 The tests section shows its usage.
 It will be more useful and clear what this type is doing when using it with an interface or an ARP function.
+But for now, that's our first model.
+The others will be similar.

 In the next post, we'll continue modeling out concepts.
 The source code will not be completely explained and duplicated in following posts but [is available on Github](https://github.com/squarism/layer_three).